Hagi17/Public/turingmachine/readme.md

 Copy some characters (0,1,o,z,_) to the right [CopyBinary](code/copybinary.tm)
 Invert a binary number [Invert](code/not.tm)
 Shift a binary number one place to the right [rshift](code/rshift.tm)
+Shift a text one place to the left [lshift](code/lshiftAZ.tm)
+Encrypt or Decrypt a Text using Monoalphabetic Encryption [CryptMono](code/cryptMono.tm)

 [mainsrc]: source/tmsim.cpp
 [tmsrc]: source/turingmachine.h